StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/R_tutorial.md

     # [1] 4 3 2

 and access the elements as done for matrices.
 One thing you should be paying attention to: `R` drops dimensions that are not needed.
-So, if you access a "slice" of a 3-dimensional array:
+So, if you access a “slice” of a 3-dimensional array:

 ``` r
 M[, , 1]